AI-Powered automation for accounts receivable

 “To close my books, it took me almost a month simply to review everything,” says Jyothi Tammineni, director of accounting at Aemetis.
 “There was always the chance I missed a few things.
 I really didn’t know what was going on with some of the balances.”

 A lack of standardization also created more work for the small team.
 “We would receive the close package from India, but they were using a completely different ERP and close checklist than we were.
 That required yet another binder.”

 The team began the search for a new solution, one that would both support Aemetis’ internal control program and enable a paperless close.
 Other selection criteria included price, implementation costs, and analytic capabilities.

-“We knew we needed a tool that would be easy for our team to use and incorporate into their day-to-day work,” said Nilam Panchal, North America Controller at Aemetis.
+“We knew we needed a tool that would be easy for our team to use and incorporate into their day-to-day work,” says Nilam Panchal, North America controller at Aemetis.
 “We also insisted on partnering with a vendor who would provide excellent customer service and be willing to negotiate.”

-Aemetis implemented BlackLine’s Account Reconciliations, Task Management, and Journal Entry.
+Aemetis implemented BlackLine Account Reconciliations, Task Management, and Journal Entry.
 “As we were validating potential solutions, BlackLine kept coming out on top.
-The vendors we first considered came out on the bottom,” said Panchal.
+The vendors we first considered came out on the bottom,” says Panchal.
 “And BlackLine really worked with us regarding a cost strategy.
 We were able to implement BlackLine within our budget constraints.”

 Saved 3 to 4 days every month.
 Previously, Aemetis’ close process required a tremendous—and ever-increasing— amount of manual effort.

 “With BlackLine, I’m saving an average three to four days of tedious manual work because all the paperwork has been eliminated,” says Panchal.
 “In the past, I had to have my binders ready by the 15th of each month.
 Now, I’m done by the 10th, and everything is reviewed before I run financial statements.”

 BlackLine has also helped eliminate late night work sessions during the close.